Hermeian haloes: extreme objects with two interactions in the past: Results

-Comparing fractions of backsplash haloes as a function of halo mass in the two simulations, it can be seen that they systematically differ by approximately 2 per cent (see, the left panel of Fig.~\ref{fig: Numerical effects}).
-This difference may be caused by the fact that ESMDPL is a constrained simulation, with constrains affecting the large scale distribution of matter.
-As we show in Section \ref{sec:env}, the fraction of backsplash and Harmeian haloes depend on the density of environment, so differences in the large scale structure may impact the fraction of backsplashers.
-Also simulations have different snapshot frequency.
-We conclude that one can trust the results for Hermeian haloes (from the ESMDPL simulation) that now consist of more than 100 simulation particles.
-The use of less massive haloes does not change results qualitatively, but they should be used with caution.
+Comparing the fractions of backsplash haloes as a function of halo mass in the two simulations, they have a common shape but differ systematically by approximately 2 per cent in absolute value, with fraction in VSMDPL being slightly higher than in ESMDPL (see the left panel of Fig.~\ref{fig: Numerical effects}, note that for a one-to one comparison in terms of fraction of backsplash haloes, one should shift the horizontal axis by the particle mass ratio of the simulations).
+This may be caused by the constraints placed on the large-scale distribution of matter in ESMDPL.
+As we show in Section \ref{sec:env}, the fractions of backsplash and Hermeian haloes depend on the density of the environment, so differences in the large-scale structure may affect these quantities.
+The simulations also have different snapshot frequencies, which will affect the number of backsplash and Hermeian haloes that are identified because, as discussed earlier, backsplash and Hermeian haloes that pass through targets between snapshots will not be identified by the algorithm.